 |

-Consider the producer name a logical name.
-It should not be a random sequence that
+A producer name must be stable and clear to a human reader.
+It must not be a random sequence that

 changes when the producer application is restarted.
 Names like online-shop-order